 Gen. Frank Gorenc is Commander, U.S. Air Forces in Europe; Commander, U.S. Air Forces Africa, Commander Allied Air Command, headquartered at Ramstein Air Base, Germany; and Director, Joint Air Power Competence Centre, Kalkar, Germany.
 He is responsible for Air Force activities, conducted through 3rd Air Force, in an area of operations covering more than 19 million square miles.
 This area includes 104 countries in Europe, Africa, Asia and the Middle East, and the Arctic, Atlantic and Indian oceans, and possesses more than a quarter of the world's population and generates more than a quarter of the world's gross domestic product.

 General Gorenc was born in Ljubljana, Slovenia.
-He earned his commission in 1979 as a distinguished graduate from the U.S. Air Force Academy.
 He has commanded a fighter squadron, an operations group, two wings, the Air Force District Washington, and a component Numbered Air Force.
-General Gorenc has served in numerous positions at Air Combat Command, the Air Staff, the Joint Staff, and at U.S. European Command/Supreme Headquarters Allied Powers Europe.
+General Gorenc has served in numerous positions at Air Combat Command, the Air Staff, the Joint Staff, and at US European Command/Supreme Headquarters Allied Powers Europe.
 Prior to assuming his current position, he was the Assistant Vice Chief of Staff and Director, Air Staff, Headquarters U.S. Air Force, Washington, D.C.

 The general is a command pilot with more than 4,500 flight hours.

-1979 Distinguished graduate, Bachelor of Science degree in civil engineering, U.S. Air Force Academy, Colorado Springs, Colo.
+1979 Bachelor of Science degree in civil engineering, U.S. Air Force Academy, Colorado Springs, Colo.

 1983 Squadron Officer School, by correspondence